NorthernDemon/Distributed-Hash-Table/README.md

 ####Features
     - server node can join or leave the ring
+    - server can be crashed and recovered
+    - server can be run on separate hosts
     - server supports replication of items
-    - server can be crashed and recovered
-    - client can view topology of the ring, get or update the items
+    - client can view topology of the ring
+    - client can get/update items and replicas concurrently

+####Assumptions
+    - Nodes join, leave, crash or recover one at a time when there are no ongoing requests

 Installation
 -------
 Requirements: *JDK 7*, *Maven*

+Configure service parameters in **service.properties** file.

 ####To run inside of IDE:
-    - (optional) configure replication parameters in Replication.java
-    - (optional) configure RMI port in ServerLauncher.java
+    - mvn clean install
     - run main ServerLauncher.java
     - run main ClientLauncher.java